Skip to main content

 Mitochondrial Dysfunction in Androgen Excess

 Mitochondria are the powerhouses of the cell, responsible for generating ATP, the body’s energy currency.
 They are also highly sensitive to the cellular environment.
-In a state of and chronic inflammation, mitochondria can become damaged and dysfunctional.
+In a state of insulin resistance and chronic inflammation, mitochondria can become damaged and dysfunctional.
 They may become less efficient at producing energy, leading to the profound fatigue experienced by many individuals.

 This state, known as mitochondrial dysfunction, also results in the production of more reactive oxygen species (ROS), which cause further cellular damage and inflammation, creating another vicious cycle.
 Exercise is a powerful stimulus for mitochondrial biogenesis, the process of creating new, healthy mitochondria.
 Caloric restriction and specific nutrients can also support mitochondrial health.
-The critical question is whether these interventions can fully replace a damaged mitochondrial network and restore cellular bioenergetics to optimal levels, or if a certain degree of reduced function remains as a legacy of past metabolic damage.

 True metabolic reversal involves not just normalizing blood markers, but restoring mitochondrial efficiency and erasing pro-inflammatory epigenetic memory at the cellular level.